-We are not a support group.
-Our members have already gone through much of their healing and are interested in being effective partners with the system.
+- We are not a support group.
+Our members have already gone through much of their healing and are interested in being effective partners in improving safety.

-We do not advise or advocate for those who have made complaints or brought lawsuits against institutions or practitioners.
-We do not automatically reject applicants who are or have been involved in lawsuits or the complaints process.
-However, we do focus on partnership and collaboration and cannot do this when members take an adversarial or confrontational approach.
+- We do not advise or advocate for those who have made complaints or brought lawsuits forward regarding their harmful experience.
+We do not automatically decline applicants who are or have been involved in lawsuits or the complaints process.
+However, our focus is partnering with care providers, managers and leaders which is not effective when the approach is adversarial or confrontational.

-We do not use language that makes it difficult to partner with healthcare providers and organizations.
+- We do not use language that could create a barrier to partner with healthcare providers and organizations.
 We avoid terms like "negligence" and "incompetence," and we do not assign blame to individual practitioners, hospitals, nursing homes, regulatory bodies, or governments.

-We treat one another and our partners with great courtesy.
+- We treat one another and our partners with great courtesy and respect.
 We handle disagreements respectfully, without anger or personal attacks.

 Ultimately, PFPSC is right for you if you are a team player who shares our vision: Every patient safe.